edubkendo/tower-docs/en/roadmap.md

 - compile all test/cases into tests.js to render on towerjs.org
 - port most/all rails tests
 - test `included` and `extended` callbacks
+- make javascripts compile with function wrapper in Watchfile (for client)
+- add `cid` or equaivalent

 ## Separate plugins